jnozzi/cocoadev.com/SiteContent/General/OpenFileInFinder.markdown

 ----

-Well if your feeling confident you could download the source code for [[LimeWire]] (http://www.limewire.org/) and see how they do it.
-The downside however, is that [[LimeWire]] is written in Java, not Cocoa.
+Well if your feeling confident you could download the source code for General/LimeWire (http://www.limewire.org/) and see how they do it.
+The downside however, is that General/LimeWire is written in Java, not Cocoa.

 ----